rthothad01/portfolio/README.md

 1. Summarizes study material into concise points.
 2. Automatically generates multiple-choice quiz questions based on the summarized content.
 3. Functions without the need for external retrieval mechanisms or vector database.
+   Used LangChain's ChatPromptTemplate and LangChain Expression Language to chain the prompt, LLM and the output parser.

 ## LLM Projects - Fine Tuning
 <!-- Kaggle -->